-Located in the thick tropical forest of Meghalaya, cloaked with rain during most part of the year are the fantastic man-made cum natural wonders of the living root bridges.
-Created by the people of the Khasi tribe, these roots grow from the ancient rubber trees, seen only in the northeast region.
-These roots are trained by the Khasis to grow in such a manner as be in the form of bridges on the top of a river.
+Located in the thick tropical forest of Meghalaya, cloaked with rain during most parts of the year, are the fantastic man-made cum natural wonders of the living root bridges.
+Created by the people of the Khasi tribe, these roots grow from the ancient rubber trees seen only in the northeast region.
+The Khasis train these roots to grow in such a manner as to be in the form of bridges on the top of a river.

 Subscribe Our Newsletter for get latest updates